-- a \$299.2 million, or 95.9% growth on consolidated 2018 selling, general and administrative expenses, increase as a result of Baseline BHS activity; - a net \$76.2 million, (net of \$2.8 million associated with Baseline BHS activity), or 24.4% growth on consolidated 2018 selling, general and administrative expenses, increase in Pharmacy Solutions selling, general and administrative expenses.
-See additional discussion in "- Segment Results of Operations" below; - a net \$44.1 million (net of \$190.4 million associated with Baseline BHS activity), or 14.1% growth on consolidated 2018 selling, general and administrative expenses, increase in Provider Services selling, general and administrative expenses.
-See additional discussion in "- Segment Results of Operations" below; and - a net increase in acquisition-related costs, primarily as a result of the BHS Acquisition of \$68.6 million, and offset by certain acquisition-related synergies associated with the same acquisition.
+- a \$258.0 million, or 8.3% growth on consolidated 2018 selling, general and administrative expenses, increase as a result of the BHS Acquisition; - a \$131.9 million, or 42.3% growth on consolidated 2018 selling, general and administrative expenses, increase as a result of growth in our other businesses.
+See additional discussion in "-Segment Results of Operations" below; and - a net increase in acquisition-related costs, primarily as a result of the BHS Acquisition of \$68.6 million, and offset by certain acquisition-related synergies associated with the same acquisition.